 Special Precautions Urged For Certain Risk Groups

-The Allegheny County Health Department is warning that the heat and humidity forecast for the holiday weekend can pose serious health problems for the elderly, infants and children up to the age of four, the overweight, people who work or exercise outdoors, and people with heart or respiratory problems.
+PITTSBURGH – The Allegheny County Health Department is warning that the heat and humidity forecast for the next few days can pose serious health problems for the elderly, infants and children up to the age of four, the overweight, people who work or exercise outdoors, and people with heart or respiratory problems.